isomerpages/moe-junyuanpri/_parents-portal/Announcements.md

 Dear JYPS Students and Parents,

-Do you have a teacher in mind to nominate for the Caring Teacher Award [https://www.cta.nie.edu.sg/nominate](https://www.cta.nie.edu.sg/nominate) ?
+Do you have a teacher in mind to nominate for the Caring Teacher Awards [https://www.cta.nie.edu.sg/nominate](https://www.cta.nie.edu.sg/nominate) ?

 Please nominate if you have a teacher in mind.
 That will be the best affirmation that you can give to the teachers.
 Please do so before 12 January 2024.